-AP Human Geography Summer Assignment - 2022
+AP Human Geography Summer Assignment - 2025

 Please join our Google Classroom!
-Class Code: j5nzopz
+Class Code: eq5h6swo

-Welcome to APHG!
+Welcome to AP Human Geography (APHG)!
 This is not a traditional geography class.
 The course focuses on the interactions between humans and their environment, while addressing concepts such as population & migration, cultural patterns, political organizations, agriculture and land use patterns, economic development, and urbanization.
 Therefore, the expectation is that students are knowledgeable in the areas of physical and political geography prior to diving into the Human Geography curriculum.